yunustemel/chatbot/README.md

 The tests were written by using Cypress Testing Tool.
 It can be opened from the project root by running 'npm test' command

 ### `npm run build`
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The app is ready to be deployed!
+It correctly bundles React in production mode and the app is ready to be deployed!